 First, we want to thank our loyal customers who continue to shop at our local businesses, buy their food here and order from their favorite restaurants and pubs.

-Please visit our extended patios or make reservations for dining inside.
+Please visit our patios.
 Remember to wear your masks until you are seated at your table.

 Consider purchasing gift cards from our businesses for shopping online or on Roncesvalles when the shops reopen.
 Please keep bringing them your business!